Employment and unemployment

 - Regulation (EC) No 1022/2009 of 29 October 2009 amending Regulations (EC) No 1738/2005, (EC) No 698/2006 and (EC) No 377/2008 as regards the International Standard Classification of Occupations (ISCO).
 This regulation stipulates the use of the ISCO-08 in the LFS from 2011 onwards.

-- Regulation (EC) No 973/2007 of 20 August 2007 amending certain EC Regulations on specific statistical domains implementing the statistical classification of economic activities NACE Revision 2.
-Article 9 stipulates the use of NACE rev 2 in the LFS from 2008 onwards.
+- Commission Delegated Regulation (EU) 2023/137 of 10 October 2022 amending Regulation (EC) No 1893/2006 of the European Parliament and of the Council establishing the statistical classification of economic activities NACE Revision 2.
+Article 2 of this regulation stipulates the use of the NACE Rev. 2.1 in the LFS from 2026 onwards.

-- Regulation (EC) No 1059/2003 of the European Parliament and of the Council of 26 May 2003 on the establishment of a common classification of territorial units for statistics (NUTS) This regulation provides the codification of NUTS regions.
+- Regulation (EC) No 1059/2003 of the European Parliament and of the Council of 26 May 2003 on the establishment of a common classification of territorial units for statistics (NUTS).
+This regulation provides the codification of NUTS regions.
 The changes in codification can be found in the respective amendments.

 Regulations on statistical confidentiality